phaidra/phaidra-admin-manual/Classification_server/using_skosmos_with_fuseki.md

 If we have to restart, then use: **$service httpd restart**

+### 2.

 ###2.
 Start Jena Fuseki

 Basically, there are two options for starting Fuseki, depending on the location where the dataset will be stored and handled.
-You
+The dataset can be either in the memory or in a separate directory (usually called tdb).
+If the dataset is in a separate directory, the index files are stored in a separate folder (usually called lucene), too.

 1. Open a command prompt and cd into apache-jena-fuseki directory (cd c:\apache-jena-fuseki-2.3.0)
 2. Run Fuseki Server from the command prompt: fuseki-server --update --mem /ds